EDUC 240 Culture & Human Diversity in Education • 3 Cr.

 After completing this class, students should be able to:

-- Understand the social, political and economic origins and manifestations of racism, classism, sexism, heterosexism/homophobia, ableism, religious tolerance,and ageism
+- Describe, evaluate, and communicate the social, political and economic origins and manifestations of racism, classism, sexism, heterosexism/homophobia, ableism, religious tolerance and ageism in the current education system.

-- Recognize the social, political and economic issues that have shaped one’s experience as well as those of the children and families served in the educational setting
+- Identify and analyze the social, political and economic issues that have shaped the student’s own experience as well as those of the children and families served in the educational setting.

-- Understand the impact of bias on the healthy growth and development of all children
+- Explain the impact of bias on the healthy growth and development of all children.

 - Winter 2015 (current quarter)